RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/2-Pages/3-Components/power-bi/power-bi.md

 ## Component overview

-Imagine a Project Manager has described the need to view the Project Tasks statuses on a real-time basis.
-The requirement is to have the ability to slice and dice the data across defined parameters and view a snapshot of it in real-time.

-This can be achieved through the PowerBi Report component.
+It would be good to see the Project Tasks statuses in real-time.
+It would be even more useful if we could slice and dice the tasks so we can get a feeling for the state of things, right now.
+The PowerBI reporting component allows you to present tasks and other site data live, with all the reporting controls you need to dig into your data

-Rapid Platform has the ability to seamlessly connect with Microsoft Power BI application.
-A workspace can be created for each Rapid Site and reports can be created in the same.
-These reports can be displayed and actioned in the Rapid Site environment.
+Rapid Platform has the ability to seamlessly connect with Microsoft Power BI.
+A workspace can be created for each Rapid Site.
+Reports can be displayed and actioned in the Rapid Site environment.

 The PowerBi Report component provides a easy method to integrate and access PowerBi reports onto a Page.
 To learn about how to create PowerBI reports, you can [visit the PowerBI documentation site](<https://learn.microsoft.com/en-us/power-bi/fundamentals/>).